 - A. An enacted ordinance is a legislative act prescribing general, uniform, and permanent rules of conduct relating to the corporate affairs of the municipality.
 Council action shall be taken by ordinance when required by law, or to prescribe permanent rules of conduct which continue in force until repealed, or where such conduct is enforced by penalty. - B. An enacted resolution is an internal legislative act which is a formal statement of policy concerning matters of special or temporary character.
-Council action shall be taken by resolution when required by law and in those instances where an expression of policy more formal than a motion is desired. - C. An enacted motion is a form of action taken by Council to direct that a specific action be taken on behalf of the municipality.
-A motion, once approved and entered into the record, is the equivalent of a resolution in those instances where a resolution is not required by law. - D. An enacted proclamation is an official announcement made by either the City Council or the Mayor on non-controversial events which have a major city-wide impact.
-Controversy is defined as a dispute, especially a lengthy and public one, between sides holding opposing views.
+Council action shall be taken by resolution when required by law and in those instances where an expression of policy more formal than a motion is desired. - C. An enacted motion is a form of action taken by the Council to direct that a specific action be taken on behalf of the municipality.
+A motion, once approved and entered into the record, is the equivalent of a resolution in those instances where a resolution is not required by law. - D. An enacted proclamation is an official announcement made by either the City Council or the Mayor to proclaim occasions of importance or significance, certain people, groups, events, cultures, or causes.
+Proclamations should contain positive messages or call upon the support of the community.